-However, it should be noted that, following the verifications and investigations carried out by the bodies designated to monitor compliance with the law as well as internal company procedures, it is concluded that there were no confirmed corruption incidents during the reference period.
+Note that, following the verifications and investigations carried out by the bodies designated to monitor compliance with the law as well as internal company procedures, it is concluded that there were no confirmed corruption incidents during the reference period.
 Again, therefore, no corrective actions were taken.

-VI.
-Table of Correlation to Legislative Decree 254/16
+6. Table of Correlation with Legislative Decree 254/16